• Gum recession, or gingival recession, is a process in which the soft tissues pull back from the teeth. Gum recession exposes more of the dentition.

 Picture by Authority Dental under CC 2.0 license

-The first step of receding gums treatment is often to perform a deep clean.
-Plaque and tartar buildup is removed from the surface of the teeth with the help of an ultrasonic device.
-The dentist then cleans exposed root surfaces to allow gums to shrink back and reattach.
+The first step in receding gums treatment is often a deep cleaning.
+Plaque and tartar buildup are removed from the surface of the teeth with the help of an ultrasonic device.
+The dentist then cleans exposed root surfaces to allow the gums to shrink back and reattach.

-If the problem is severe, especially if gums have receded by a lot, this might not be enough.
+If the problem is severe, especially if the gums have receded significantly, this might not be enough.

 Medication